coli-saar/am-parser/graph_dependency_parser/inside_maximization/paper_experiments.md

 eval $dmCommand
 ```

 It first does some setup, describing output path and the path to the jar file, and loading input filepaths on the server from `storeFilePaths.sh`.
 Then it prints and evaluates the main command, which is a call to the `de.saar.coli.amtools.decomposition.SourceAutomataCLI` class (`SourceAutomataCLIAMR` for AMR; have a look at `createAMRAutomata.sh` for its use).
-This will, in the output folder (i.e. the `-o` option), create a `train.zip` and a `dev.zip`, which contain all the information needed to train the neural parser while jointly learning the source names, in particular all tree automata and an `amconll` file with the sentences (note that the command also puts a log file into the same folder).
+This will, in the output folder (i.e. the `-o` option; **if you reproduce the experiment, please use different folders here**), create a `train.zip` and a `dev.zip`, which contain all the information needed to train the neural parser while jointly learning the source names, in particular all tree automata and an `amconll` file with the sentences (note that the command also puts a log file into the same folder).

 ### Baselines